qinyizhou2023/Product-Metaphor-Dataset/README.md

 This dataset introduces a collection of extended metaphors in product design:

 - **Data Collection:** Metaphor labels were gathered from websites and academic papers focused on metaphorical product design, with primary sources including product design studios and Pinterest.
 - **Product Categories:** The products fall under the criteria of being small in size, simple in function, widely available, and possessing significant design potential.
 All products analyzed belong to the 164 categories listed in Amazon's household section.
-For each product, we collected (1) a design image, with multiple images included when necessary to convey behavioral-level connections, and (2) the official product description.
+For each product, we collected (1) a design image, with multiple images included when necessary to convey behavioral-level connections, and (2) the official product description from original websites.
 - **Annotation:** Two professional product designers annotated the ways of connection and mapping methods.
 - **Descriptions:** The connection and mapping descriptions are based on the official product introductions available on their respective websites.
-- **Evaluation:** We conducted a comprehensive evaluation of state-of-the-art zero-shot GPT-4 models on metaphor understanding tasks using 80 classical metaphorical product design images, with the results showing that...
+- **Evaluation:** We conducted a comprehensive evaluation of state-of-the-art zero-shot GPT-4 models on metaphor understanding tasks using 150 classical metaphorical product design images, with the results showing that...

 ### [product_metaphor_list](product_metaphor_list_3level.csv)
 The dataset contains 150 product metaphors with the following attributes: